 The Family Law (Superannuation) Regulations 2001 set out the methods and calculations for determining the split of superannuation interests between parties.

-The FCFCOA can order that a certain amount of a superannuation income stream is converted into a lump sum and paid to the non-member partner when it becomes payable to the member partner.
+The FCFCOA can order that a certain amount of a superannuation income stream is converted into a lump sum and be paid to the non-member partner when it becomes payable to the member partner.
 In other circumstances, the superannuation income stream can be split into two regular payments from the same income steam.

 To learn more about the consequences of splitting orders on superannuation interests, please refer to the Australian Taxation Office website.